-- Most have deductibles: MBI deductibles will vary depending on the policy, but usually range from $0 to $500.
+- Most have deductibles: MBI deductibles vary depending on the policy but usually range from $0 to $500.

-- Not all vehicles can be covered: Not every company offers MBI, and not every car owner qualifies for MBI.
-New and used cars are eligible, but MBI usually must be purchased before a car is 15 months old or before 15,000 miles.
+- Not all vehicles are covered: Not every company offers MBI, and not every car owner qualifies for MBI.
+New and used cars are eligible, but MBI usually must be purchased before a car is 15 months old or before it hits 15,000 miles.

 Mechanical breakdown insurance vs. extended warranty

-MBI is generally less expensive and more flexible.
-Extended auto warranties require you to take your car to a mechanic within your provider's network, where you'll pay upfront and be reimbursed later.
+MBI is generally less expensive and more flexible than extended auto warranties.
+Extended auto warranties may require you to take your car to a mechanic within your provider's network, where you'll pay upfront and be reimbursed later.
 Depending on your plan, both may offer extras such as roadside assistance and rental cars.

 Extended warranties have a smaller deductible and are often best for high-value, high-mileage cars.
-Extended warranties don't cover pre-existing conditions (the typical waiting period of 1,000 miles or 30 days is to be sure you aren't buying the service only after an issue appears).
+Extended warranties don't cover preexisting conditions and come with a waiting period (typically 1,000 miles or 30 days) to ensure you aren't buying the service only after an issue appears.

-Consider the following when deciding between an extended warranty or MBI policy:
+Consider the following when deciding between an extended warranty and an MBI policy:

-- Payments: Typically you pay for extended warranties at the same time you purchase your vehicle and the cost can be added to your car’s financing.
+- Payments: Often, you’ll pay for extended warranties when you purchase your vehicle so the cost can is added to your financing, but you can buy an extended auto warranty at any time from a third-party provider.
 You can often negotiate the price on a warranty plan.
 MBI payments are made monthly, usually for up to a year, with the option of renewal at the end of the policy period.

 - Warranty or policy supplier: MBI is considered an insurance product and is only provided by licensed entities.
-Extended warranties may be offered by the automaker or dealership, as well as third-party companies.
+The automaker, the dealership or third-party companies may offer extended warranties.

-- Repairs: Extended warranties usually require repair services be done at dealerships or approved repair shops.
-MBI policies usually allow repairs to be made at any licensed repair shop.
+- Repairs: Extended warranties often require that repair services be done at dealerships or approved repair shops, though there are some exceptions.
+MBI policies usually let you take your car to any licensed repair shop.

 |Mechanical Breakdown Insurance||Extended Auto Warranty|